Arthritis Treatment

 If rheumatoid arthritis worsens, it becomes the most difficult disease to treat in comparison to others.
 Hands, feet, ankles, elbow joints, and the low back, knee, and hip joints become inflamed and uncomfortable.
 The agony in the damaged joints is similar to the sting of a scorpion.”
 Thousands of years ago, Ayurveda provided a detailed account of the causative factors, pathophysiology, symptoms, therapeutic concepts, and diet and lifestyle adjustments for treating ‘Amavata.’

-(Stiffness of joints)
+STAMBHA(Stiffness of joints)

-(Loss of movements)
+KARMAHANI(Loss of movements)

-(Increase temperature)
+JWARA(Increase temperature)

-(Loss of appetite)
+KSHUDHAMANDYA(Loss of appetite)

-Prognosis of disease
+Prognosis of Disease

 Early-onset disease with a dominant dosha in a young person can be treated with correct therapy and religious adherence to the dos and don’ts.
 When a condition becomes chronic, it affects several systems, incurable.
 If there are indicators of difficulties, it could pose a major threat to one’s life.

-Ayurvedic Diet for arthritis
+Ayurvedic Diet For Arthritis

 The three doshas of Ayurveda are Vata (air), Pitta (fire), and Kapha (water) (water and earth).
 A dosha is a fundamental element, or energy, in the human body.
 Dietary recommendations for people with RA are comparable to those for those with amavata, an ayurvedic illness.
 Amavata is a joint illness that has symptoms that are similar to RA.
 Ayurveda suggests a diet that pacifies or balances Vata for amavata.